Eyelash Styling. It’s Easy when you know how. As featured in ‘Lash-Ed’ Magazine

 Its easy when you know how.
 Just like in any other walk of life, nothing is easy until you’ve been given instruction, and taken the time to practice and perfect.

 Arguably, styling is the most important element of our work.
 Each style we choose must compliment the clients features, and make each of them look and feel beautiful.
-So, when giving consideration to which style would suit each client, there are a few factors to consider, such as eye shape, how high or low the eyebrows are, the shape of the eyebrows, what kind of eyelid she/he has, the distance between the eyes, the direction of the natural eyelash growth, the condition of the natural lashes, and, of course, the clients preferences.
+So, when giving consideration to which style would suit each client, there are a few factors to consider, such as eye shape, how high or low the eyebrows are, the shape of the eyes, what kind of eyelid she/he has, the distance between the eyes, the direction of the natural eyelash growth, the condition of the natural lashes, and, of course, the clients preferences.

 All styles taught on my Eyelash Training Courses at ‘I AM Lash’ Academy are styling guidelines, and it is very important to remember, that almost always, each style needs to be adapted and personalised to each individual.